About The Fred Hollows Foundation

 Thanks for your interest in being a part of The Foundation.
 We prioritise the recruitment of local staff in the countries where we work to build local capacity and to promote the long-term sustainability of our eye health programs.

 Unfortunately, we don’t have the capacity to offer work placements or train and host professional volunteers within our programs at this time.
-We do offer a six month fellowship placement each year – these opportunities are usually advertised on our website.

 I have cataract/eye problems.
 Can The Foundation help?